pradeep-reks/React-Ref/Chapter 02 - Igniting our App/Theory/Session 2 Theory.md

 `DevDependencies` should contain modules/packages a developer needs during development. such as, `parcel, webpack, vite, mocha`.
-`These packages` are `necessary only while you are developing your project`, not necessary on production.
+`These packages` are `necessary only while you are developing your project`, not necessary on production. why becase These packages assist developers in writing high-quality code, automating tasks, and ensuring the project’s maintainability and reliability.
+Dev dependencies are typically installed during the development phase and are not necessary when running the project in a production environment.
 To save a dependency as a devDependency on installation we need to do,
 ```
 npm install --save-dev